seongholee4/notes-keeper-application/client/README.md

 ```bash
 npm start
 ```
-3. The app will be running on http://localhost:3000
+3. The app will be running on http://localhost:5000

 ## Features
 1. Add a note
 2. Delete a note
 3. View all notes
+4. Edit a note
+5. A database to store notes (MongoDB)

 ## Technologies
 - React
 - HTML/CSS

 ## Future Improvements
-- Add the ability to edit notes
 - Add the ability to categorize notes
 - Add user authentication
-- Add a database to store notes
 - Add the ability to share notes with other users
 - Add the ability to search for notes
 - Add the ability to add images to notes